Parenthetical Girls: Slender Means Society

 Slender Means Society is an independent record label founded in 2004 by Zac Pennington, vocalist for the band Parenthetical Girls.
-The label's premier release was their debut, "(((GRRRLS)))", in 2004.
-The label has since released records by the likes of The Blow, Final Fantasy, Thanksgiving, Lucky Dragons, Love Letter Band, The Dead Science, Xiu Xiu, PWRFL POWER, Idol Fodder, and Grouper.
+The label's premier release was their debut, (((GRRRLS))), in 2004.
+The label has since released records by artists including The Blow, Final Fantasy, Thanksgiving, Lucky Dragons, Love Letter Band, The Dead Science, Xiu Xiu, PWRFL POWER, Idol Fodder, and Grouper.